m-voit/concepts-of-programming-languages/study-project/paper.md

 This is possible, because functions are only evaluated, when they are actually used and therefore no unnecessary calculations are done.

 Unfortunately both, Go and JavaScript, use eager evaluation for functions with no built-in support for lazy evaluation.
-However, it's possible to simulate lazy evaluation in both languages, but it's no core part of the two programming languages.
+However, it's possible to simulate lazy evaluation in both languages, but it's no core part of the two programming languages [med02][med04].

 ### Recursion and tail-call optimization